Great skills? Amazing layout? Good work history section? What’s the secret behind a *perfect* resume? You’ve come to the right place to find out.

 Pro Tip: Did you know that recruiters may not even see your resume before it gets rejected?
 In fact, the Applicant Tracking Software reads it first and, based on the keyword ranking, decides if you could be the right fit.
 That's why it's important to start with a resume template that’s ATS-friendly.

 Last but not least—Vibes.
-Vibes is one of our minimalist resume templates.
+Vibes is one of our easy and minimalist resume templates.
 It keeps the document neat and uncluttered by prioritizing headings with a single color and taking advantage of the white space within.

 Plus, a great cover letter that matches your resume will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like: